driusan/dewm/src/WindowManaging.md

 ```
 xproto.EventMaskStructureNotify,
 ```

 We could also improve the destroy logic to remove an empty column when there's no windows left in it, but since our model is acme and acme doesn't behave that way, maybe we shouldn't.

 At any rate, we're getting closer to being able to dogfood our WM.
-All we really need is a way to spawn programs (at the very least, an xterm that we can use to run other programs), so that will be our next exercise.
+All we really need is a way to spawn programs (at the very least, an xterm that we can use to run other programs), so that can be our next exercise in Keyboard.md.